BCC Director General Dr Adam Marshall responds to reports on the unpublished Oakervee Review, seen today in the Financial Times.

 The Chamber Network is working with government, businesses, academics and employees to address these crucial issues by focusing on three key areas:

-Launching in the Autumn, this UK-wide, policy-led Commission will create a strategy to make the skills system work better for business.
+This UK-wide, policy-led Commission will create a strategy to make the skills system work better for business.
 It will focus on: